AJ7766/Jackies-Recipes/README.md

 - Implemented API calls to the server to ensure data security.
 - Used JSON Web Tokens (JWT) for user authorization.
 - Implemented cache in backend with Node-cache to make queries faster.
-- Integration and Unit testing with Jest for Back-end & Front-end.
+- Conducted integration and unit testing with Jest for code quality, reliability, and maintainability.
 - Cookies for user consent.
 - Utilized Tailwind CSS for responsive design and styling.